pssc/ha-addon-lms/lms/DOCS.md

 packages:
   - rsync
 ```
+#### Option: `local_packages` boolean

+Allows you to have additional locally installed packages from the package directory in the addon config, such as a nightly stable snapshot update.

 #### Option: `init_commands` (required may be empty)

 Customize your environment even more with the `init_commands` option.